-- Assist in the development of CAPA plans from the emergency response. - Assist in the proper incident classification and risk ranking. - Ensure post incident reports are submitted to the appropriate regulatory within 60 days of the event.
+- Assist in the development of any Corrective and Preventive Actions (CAPA) resulting from the emergency response. - Assist in the proper incident classification and risk ranking. - Ensure post incident reports are submitted to the appropriate regulatory within 60 days of the event.